 - Correcting, where reasonable to do so, such root causes.

 1.6.
-Record-keeping of Complaints or Grievances received
+Registration of Complaints Received

-Once received, the Complaint shall be registered on an internal archive and in an appropriate manner.
 The Compliance Department, or her/his designee, shall maintain a central record of all Complaints that includes the following information:

 - name, address and account number (if available) of the Complainant;